pitagg/zen-task/README.md

 - Route /me to check logged user data (GET /me with header Authorization + JWT).
 - JWT expires in 24 hours.
 - Activity end_date is updated to the current date when it's marked as completed.
+- API versioning: `/api/v1/...`.

 ## Setup

+### Back-end

+**Install dependencies:**

 `bundle install`

+**Setup database:**

 `bundle exec rails db:prepare` to create the database, apply schema and run seeds.

 > [!TIP]
 > `db:prepare` is idempotent, so it will only perform the necessary tasks once.
 If a reset is necessary, use `db:setup` instead, which will cleanup and rebuild the database.
 Use it carefully!

+**Master Key:**

+For security reasons the file `credentials.yml` is encrypted with a secret master key, which must be in the `/config` folder.
+It obviously is not staged in the repo, so if you didn't receive the file, just ask for it.

+After saving the master key in the config folder, the following code must successfully decript and open `credentials.yml` for edition.
+It's a good way to make sure it's all set.

+`VISUAL="code --wait" bundle exec rails credentials:edit`

+Note: Replace `code` with your preferred editor.

+### Front-end

+`npm install`

 ## Development Flow